ChoiSeongHo-h/open_vins_mot/README.md

 - The difference between prediction and observation in 3D is above a certain threshold.
 - The reprojection error in the undistorted normalized plane is above a certain threshold.

-I have the 3D point position at time `t-1`, the 3D point position at time `t`, and the transformation between time `t-1` and `t`.
+I have the 3D point position at time `t-1`, the 3D point position at time `t`, and the transformation between time `t-1` and `t`(ego motion).
 If the point is static, applying the transformation to the 3D point position at `t-1` will result in the same 3D point position at `t`.
 In other words, the prediction will match the observation.
 I compare the prediction and observation in both 2D and 3D.

 Although it's possible to detect dynamic objects by applying RANSAC on the fundamental matrix at simple `t-1` and `t`, there are drawbacks to using RANSAC:
 - The consensus of the fundamental matrix is based only on the distance to the epipolar line, i.e., the epipolar constraint.